-- 6 After initially listing China, India and Thailand on the Special 301 watch-list in 1991, the US first implemented sanctions and withdrew generalized system of preferences (GSP) concessions on Indian pharmaceutical products a year later.
-See Blakeney, Michael (1996), 'Trade-Related Aspects of Intellectual Property Rights: A Concise Guide to the TRIPs Agreement', Sweet Maxwell, p.
-6. Developing country opposition to the inclusion of IPRs into the GATT weakened as the US continued to threaten and implement Section 301 and Special 301 sanctions.
+&lt;sup>7 After initially listing China, India and Thailand on the Special 301 watch-list in 1991, the US first implemented sanctions and withdrew generalized system of preferences ('GSP') concessions on Indian pharmaceutical products a year later.
+See Blakeney, Michael, 'Trade-Related Aspects of Intellectual Property Rights: A Concise Guide to the TRIPS Agreement', Sweet Maxwell, 2006 at 6.
+Developing country opposition to the inclusion of IPRs into the GATT weakened as the US continued to threaten and implement Section 301 and Special 301 sanctions.
 This was especially true of larger developing countries, notably Brazil and Korea.
 Perhaps more importantly, continued use of the unilateral retaliatory measures prevented the formation of effective coalitions against IPRs as a negotiating topic.
-Matthews, Duncan (2002), 'Globalising Intellectual Property Rights: The TRIPs Agreement' (Routledge, p.
-33. The 'stick' of Special 301 thus succeeded in convincing developing countries to adopt higher levels of domestic IP protection in exchange for continued preferential access to the US market.
-See ibid. - Developing countries initially argued that WIPO was the appropriate forum and then that the agreement should be limited to measures aimed at eliminating trade in counterfeit goods.
+Matthews, Duncan, 'Globalising Intellectual Property Rights: The TRIPS Agreement', Routledge, 2002, at 33.
+The 'stick' of Special 301 thus succeeded in convincing developing countries to adopt higher levels of domestic IP protection in exchange for continued preferential access to the US market.
+See ibid.

+&lt;sup>8 Developing countries initially argued that WIPO was the appropriate forum and then that the agreement should be limited to measures aimed at eliminating trade in counterfeit goods.
 The US, EC, Japan and Switzerland, however, successfully proposed a more ambitious agreement regulating a broad range of IP-related interests.
-For a succinct history of the origins of the TRIPS Agreement and its negotiating process, see Matthews, Duncan (2002), 'Globalising Intellectual Property Rights: The TRIPs Agreement', Routledge, Chapter 1 (origins) and 2 (negotiations).
+For a succinct history of the origins of the TRIPS Agreement and its negotiating process, see Matthews, Duncan, Globalising Intellectual Property Rights: The TRIPS Agreement, Routledge, 2002, Chapter 1 (origins) and 2 (negotiations).
 For more detailed background on the TRIPS Agreement, see.
-Sell, Susan K. (1998) 'Power and Ideas: North-South Politics of Intellectual Property and Antitrust', State University of New York Press. - 8 See Mercurio, Bryan Christopher (forthcoming), 'TRIPS and Access to Essential Medicines', in: Prévost, Denise and Geert Van Calster (eds), 'Research Handbook on Environment, Health and the WTO', Edward Elgar, forthcoming 2013.
+Sell, Susan K., Power and Ideas: North-South Politics of Intellectual Property and Antitrust, State University of New York Press, 1999.